 For more information, visit www.newmexico.gov/latest-updates.

-The Governor requires all individuals over the age of two to cover their nose and mouth with a mask or cloth face-covering when in a public place and unable to maintain a six-foot distance from others.
-Business operators are encouraged to deny entry (or to remove from the premises) anyone not wearing a face covering who is over the age of 2 and medically able to tolerate a covering.
+The Governor requires all individuals over the age of two to wear a mask or cloth face-covering when in a public place and unable to maintain a six-foot distance from others.
+Businesses are encouraged to deny entry to anyone not wearing a face covering who is over the age of 2 and medically able to tolerate a covering.
 Essential employees must wear face coverings when in direct contact with customers or the public.
 Employers must provide masks to employees.

 For more information, visit www1.nyc.gov/site/coronavirus/businesses/businesses-and-nonprofits.page.